 Skipping the above "jog right" and instead heading straight for the tree on the belay ledge felt 5.9ish with no nearby pro - did it on top rope.

-Pitch 4: Scramble up the last pitch staying a bit right of the gully.
+Pitch 4: Climb up the gully a couple of moves before escaping right on an up-angling incipient crack for 10 or so feet.
+Then continue up staying a bit right of the gully.
 There are sections of dirt and loose rock.
 Be careful to not send rocks down the chute that aims them at your belayer.

 See Mike Hill's description.
 After a bit of 4th class scrambling and a tight squeeze between rock on the left and a live pine tree on the right (~8 inch dia), rack up on the ample horizontal ledge.
 The live pine on this ledge stands noticeably alone a bit up from the very base of The Pulpit .